 These days, the best USB-C hubs are now a vital part of any setup, especially portable ones.
 While devices are getting slimmer and more portable for convenience, the number of ports they’re making available to their users are also dwindling – as is the variety, with more and more laptops now relying on the power of USB-C.

 That’s great and all – USB-C connections are much faster and more reliable, after all – but many peripherals still rely on USB Type-A, HDMI or other types of connections.
 That’s where the best USB-C hubs come in.
 They’ll let you expand the number of ports you’ll have access to as well as give you a great variety as well, making your setup a bit more versatile.

 It’s never been more important to invest in one of the best USB-C hubs and docks.
 In fact, we at TechRadar rely on them ourselves for our daily workloads, which means we know which ones work and which ones don’t.
 We’ve even collected our favorite ones right here.

 If you’re looking for a USB-C display, take a look at our best monitor for MacBook Pros guide.
-We'll also be rounding up all the top offers we spot throughout Black Friday 2021 once the sales get underway in the coming weeks.

 - These are our top picks for the best mouse in 2021

 You’ll be hard-pressed to find a deal on USB-C hubs better than Anker’s PowerExpand+ 7-in-1 USB-C Adapter.
 This portable hub pretty much has you set on all the ports you’ll need, including a 4K HDMI port and USB-C charging.